-Students interested in the GIS should consult with the Director regarding a plan of study.
+Students interested in the GIS should consult with the program director regarding a plan of study.
 The links to the right provide a term-by-term list of courses offered for credit toward the program.
-Once the Director has confirmed the plan, the student can submit the GIS application form through the Graduate School's web site.
+Once the director has confirmed the plan, the student can submit the GIS application form through the Graduate School's web site.
 For more details regarding this application, please see the Graduate School Instructions.

-According to the new system, the student fills out the form for the GIS, and then it is sent to the Director for review.
-Then, the Director approves the form, and it goes to the Graduate School for their review.
-Please let the Director know if you have submitted a form because the Graduate School only informs the Director "as a courtesy," which means the Director might not actually get a notification.
+According to the new system, the student fills out the form for the GIS, and then it is sent to the program director for review.
+Then, the director approves the form, and it goes to the Graduate School for their review.
+Please let the director know if you have submitted a form because the Graduate School only informs the director "as a courtesy," which means the director might not actually get a notification.
 The same applies to changes in your graduate program.
-Also, please let the Director know if you submit a request for changes so they may be approved.
+Also, please let the director know if you submit a request for changes so they may be approved.

 After completing the required credit hours, please return to the GRADFORMS page and complete the “Transcript Designation Form” so that the GIS appears in your transcript.

 General questions about Graduate School degree options and specializations may be directed to Tim Watson, director of Graduation Services, at (614) 247-7292.
 Questions regarding the GradForms system may be directed to Wilma Barnfather at firstname.lastname@example.org.

 This course offers an introduction to interdisciplinary research, an overview of Latinx Studies research in multiple fields, and training in teaching an undergraduate interdisciplinary course.
 It is likely to be offered at least once every academic year but we encourage you to take it earlier rather than later in order to make sure you will be able to complete it before graduation.